Types of Creditor Claims in Bankruptcy

 At The Sellers Law Firm when we prepare a Chapter 7 bankruptcy petition or Chapter 13 debt consolidation plan, we have to classify your debts into one of three different types of categories.
 Your debts are classified as a secured claim, unsecured claim, and a priority claim.

-Our Montgomery bankruptcy attorneys are skilled in determining what types of debts that you have.
+Our Montgomery, Selma and Central Alabama bankruptcy attorneys are skilled in determining what types of debts that you have.
 Call us to discuss your options before making any financial decisions.
-All consultations are always free, and we can usually see you within 24 hours.
-Call us at 334-LAWYERS (529-9377) to set an appointment to meet with us.
-You may also reach us by using the “text us” link or Contact Form on our website.
+All consultations are always free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 hours a day!
+Call us or text us at 334-LAWYERS (529-9377) to set an appointment to meet with us.
+You may also reach us by using the Contact Form on our website or you may text us at firstname.lastname@example.org.
 Remember that doing nothing, changing nothing so call today!